• Senior couple taking selfie

 Personalized Cataract Care After Surgery

 At Valley Eye Associates, you will receive detailed instructions for post-cataract surgery care, ensuring you feel supported every step of the way.
-From guidance on medications to activity restrictions, our team is committed to making your recovery after cataract surgery safe, comfortable, and worry-free.
+From guidance on eye drops to activity restrictions, our team is committed to making your recovery safe, comfortable, and worry-free.

 Cataract Eye Surgery Risks, Side Effects & Safety